Posts

 Image

-A Journey Through Soul and Verse, Bridging East and West As an artist whose path intertwines spirituality and poetic wonder, I have long sensed the quiet power of symbols, fragile vessels conveying truths beyond language.
+A Journey Through Soul and Verse, Bridging East and West As an artist wose path intertwines spirituality and poetic wonder, I have long sensed the quiet power of symbols, fragile vessels conveying truths beyond language.
 In the spaces between verses, within imagery that lingers like a whispered secret, I find a sacred lexicon that transcends culture, time, and creed.
-English literature, rich with Romantic fervor and evocative lyricism, offers a wealth of spiritual symbols. nightingales singing immortal beauty, gardens blossoming with divine promise, lights piercing the shadows of human struggle.
+English literature, rich with Romantic fervour and evocative lyricism, offers a wealth of spiritual symbols. nightingales singing immortal beauty, gardens blossoming with divine promise, lights piercing the shadows of human struggle.
 These images do more than adorn poetry; they beckon the reader inward, toward the core of existence.
 My soul also resonates profoundly with the mystical verse of Muslim Sufi poets like Rumi and Hafez, whose words pulse with divine love and yearning.
-Their imagery – the nightingale’s passionate song, the garden’s sanctified refuge, and the eternal interplay of light and darkness – reflect...
+Their imagery the nightingale’s passionate song, the garden’s sanctified refuge, and the eternal interplay of light and darkness – reflects th...

 Women and Feminism in English Literature: Bridging Tradition and Modern Voices